ScooloV/bbpedia/docs/core_rules.md

 if the player already has that Skill or if they roll a Skill they cannot have) and reduce the player's SPP by the

-amount shown on the Advancements table.
-Finally, record the player's new Skill on your Team Draft list.
+amount shown on the Advancements table. finaly, record the player's new Skill on your Team Draft list.

 Note that, without exception, no player may be given as a new Skill a